Transient climate response

 The transient climate response to cumulative emissions of carbon dioxide (TCRE) is the ratio of the globally averaged surface temperature change per unit carbon dioxide (CO_{2}) emitted.

+It should not be confused with Transient Climate Response (TCR), which is the temporary warming experienced when the CO2 concentration of the atmosphere has doubled in an idealised 1% per year increase experiment.
 As emitted CO_{2} may stay in the atmosphere for thousands of years, this response is the amount that the global temperature changes per the net amount of total carbon dioxide emitted by human activities into the atmosphere.
 Scientists agree that global temperature changes linearly regardless of the path taken to reach peak cumulative CO_{2} emissions.
 This means that for specific amount of cumulative CO_{2} emissions, a known global temperature change (within a range of uncertainty) can be expected, which indicates that holding global temperature change to below specific thresholds is a problem of limiting cumulative CO_{2} emissions, leading to the idea of a carbon budget.

 Calculation

 Formulas

 The TCRE can be calculated based on a formula for the ratio of temperature change to cumulative carbon emissions (measured as CO_{2}), which is the net carbon remaining in the atmosphere after accounting for relevant sources and sinks.
 As a measure of atmospheric carbon change, the TCRE parameterizes how sensitive the climate is to carbon dioxide to formulate a value that is the temperature change (°C) per trillion tonnes of carbon emitted (Tt C).
 This is represented via the following formula: